 where the intermediate quantity z is defined by

 z = (r * r) / (R * (s1 ± W)) eq.
 8a

 All that remains now is to generate and display the Ronchi images using the two b values that are calculated.
 (You may optionally allow calculations with an error of four times the user specified amount in order to allow for refocussing of the image at the telescope.
 This corresponds to choosing a slightly different reference curve and focal length for the mirror.)

 There you have it.
 Overall, the math involved in writing a Ronchi test simulator is not overly complex.
 As in any computer programming task, the real work is making the program easy to use, crash proof (as can be,) and fast.
 Those are the real challenges behind writing a program such as Ronchi for Windows.
-To download your copy of my Ronchi test simulator, visit the Ronchi for Windows software (zip file).
+To download your copy of my Ronchi test simulator, get it from this site's download area.
+Ronchi for Windows software (zip file).
 Feel free to incorporate any of these techniques into your own program.

 ─ ─ ─ ─ ─ ─ ─